couchbase/geocouch/README.md

     curl -X POST 'http://localhost:5984/places/_design/main/_spatial/_compact' -H 'Content-Type: application/json'

-To cleanup spatial indexes that are now longer in use (this is per database):
+To cleanup spatial indexes that are no longer in use (this is per database):

     curl -X POST 'http://localhost:5984/places/_spatial_cleanup' -H 'Content-Type: application/json'